Quarter, Really

 What Is a Quarter, Really?

-A quarter is a coin worth 25 cents in the U.Worth adding: s.
-Even so, currency system.
-It’s one of the most commonly used denominations, alongside pennies, nickels, and dimes.
-So naturally, the quarter has been around since 1796, originally made of silver, but today it’s mostly copper and nickel.
+A quarter is a coin worth 25 cents in the U.S. That said, currency system.
+Practically speaking, it’s one of the most commonly used denominations, alongside pennies, nickels, and dimes.
+The quarter has been around since 1796, originally made of silver, but today it’s mostly copper and nickel.
 Its name comes from its value being a quarter of a dollar—simple enough.

 But here’s the thing: while the quarter’s value is fixed, people often get tripped up when converting between coins and bills.
 Let’s talk about why that happens and how to avoid the confusion.